mui/material-ui/docs/getting-started/supported-components.md

 # Supported Components

-The following list of Material Design components and features highlights those currently supported by Material-UI with **bold text ✓**.
+The following is a list of Material Design components & features.
+Those currently supported by Material-UI are **highlighted ✓**.

-While we strive to follow the guidelines where practical (applying common sense where guidelines contadict - a more common occurence than one might expect), we do not expect to support every component, or every feature of every component, but rather to provide the building blocks to allow users to create compelling user interfaces and experiences.
+While we strive to follow the guidelines where practical (applying common sense where guidelines contadict - a more common occurence than one might expect), we do not expect to support every component, or every feature of every component, but rather to provide the building blocks to allow developers to create compelling user interfaces and experiences.

 If you wish to add support for a component or feature not highlighted here, please search for the relevant [GitHub Issue](https://github.com/callemall/material-ui/issues), or create a new one